yasint23/MyProjects/4- MyBlog-Capstone-Project/Readme_for_Project.md

 ```
 - Select `www.<YOUR DNS NAME>` bucket ---> select Upload and upload `index.html` and `sorry.jpg` files from given folder---> Permissions ---> Grant public-read access ---> Checked warning massage

-## Step 5: Copy files downloaded or cloned from `Clarusway_project` repo on Github
+## Step 5: Copy files downloaded or cloned from `aws-capstone-project` repo on Github

 ## Step 6: Prepair your Github repository
 - Create private project repository on your Github and clone it on your local.
-Copy all files and folders which are downloaded from clarusway repo under this folder.
+Copy all files and folders which are downloaded from my repo under this folder.
 Commit and push them on your private Git hup Repo.

 ## Step 7: Prepare a userdata to be utilized in Launch Template
 Please